sdadas/polish-nlp-resources/README.md

 # Polish NLP resources

-This repository contains pre-trained models and language resources for Natural Language Processing in Polish created during my research work, including:
+This repository contains pre-trained models and language resources for Natural Language Processing in Polish created during my research work.

-*Sławomir Dadas: “Combining neural and knowledge-based approaches to Named Entity Recognition in Polish”, 2018; [arXiv:1811.10418](https://arxiv.org/abs/1811.10418).*

-## Word embeddings
+## Word embeddings and language models

-The following section includes pre-trained word embedding models for Polish.
+The following section includes pre-trained word embeddings and language models for Polish.
 Each model was trained on a corpus consisting of Polish Wikipedia dump, Polish books and articles, 1.5 billion tokens at total.

 ### Word2Vec